 Army Compatible Use Buffer (ACUB) Program

-FTIG's relatively small size (approximately 17,000-acres) and high number of training days each year (over 100,000 personnel training over 700,000 man-days as of 2017), influences the size of its training footprint, resulting in impacts from training that extend outside the Installation boundary.
+FTIG's relatively small size (approximately 17,000-acres) and high number of training days each year (over 100,000 personnel training with 688,883 man-days were completed at FTIG in FY22), influences the size of its training footprint, resulting in impacts from training that extend outside the Installation boundary.
 This increases the possibility of both internal and external training restrictions that can affect mission readiness.
 External limitations on military training are often referred to as "encroachment".
 The Army Compatible Use Buffer (ACUB) program is part of the U.S. Army's effort to limit encroachment and maintain a balance among military training requirements, community desires, and environmental protection.

-The ACUB program is designed to minimize incompatible development and loss of habitat by utilizing permanent conservation easements, fee-sales, or other interests in land from willing landowners.
+The ACUB program is designed to minimize development that is incompatible with military training activities by utilizing permanent conservation easements, fee-sales, or other interests in land from willing landowners.
 In the case of conservation easements or similar agreements, the landowner retains ownership and rights to use the land for the purposes specified in the agreement.

 1. ACUB is NOT a program to purchase additional land for training or testing at Fort Indiantown Gap.
 FTIG, The Pennsylvania National Guard, or the US Army do not own, hold the deed, hold an easement, or retain the development rights to properties in the ACUB program.
 Participating properties are held (via fee-sale, easement, deed restriction, or other method) by a third party.